gjf2a/pluggable_interrupt_os/README.md

 Also from the [bare_metal_modulo](https://crates.io/crates/bare_metal_modulo) crate, the `ModNumIterator` data type starts at the specified value and loops around through the ring.
 In this case, it takes just enough values to represent all of the columns to use when plotting our string.
-Using `ModNum` ensures that all the column values are legal and wrap around appropriately.
+This ensures that all the column values are legal and wrap around appropriately.

 ```